Optimal control of path-dependent McKean-Vlasov SDEs in infinite dimension: Pathwise derivatives in the Wasserstein space and It o's formula

 \subsection{Notations}

-In order to define the pathwise derivatives, we need to extend the canonical space $C([0,T];H)$ to the space of c\`adl\`ag paths $D([0,T];H)$, which we endow with the Skorokhod distance (in what follows, we denote paths in $D([0,T];H)$ using $\hat\cdot$ in order to distinguish them from paths in $C([0,T];H)$; we do the same with other mathematical objects)
+In order to define the pathwise derivatives, we need to extend the canonical space $C([0,T];H)$ to the space of c\`adl\`ag paths $D([0,T];H)$, which we endow with the Skorokhod topology (in what follows, we denote paths in $D([0,T];H)$ using $\hat\cdot$ in order to distinguish them from paths in $C([0,T];H)$; we do the same with other mathematical objects).
+In order to introduce the Skorohod topology, we follow \cite{Billingsley} and introduce the following metric on $D([0,T];H)$ (which corresponds to metric $d^\circ$ in \cite[formula (12.16)]{Billingsley}):